|HPS 0410||Einstein for Everyone||Spring 2015|

 We expect your writing to be clear and simple.
 That applies both to the thoughts expressed and the words used.
 The thoughts should develop naturally in small, clear steps.
 The wording should be plain and direct and the sentences short.
 There is no gain in a big word, when a little one will do.
 We expect proper grammar and correct spelling and will penalize major excursions.

-Your paper is to be submitted to us in electronic form via turnitin.com, a plagiarism prevention web resource.
+Your paper is to be submitted to us in electronic form via Blackboard.
+We will be using the "SafeAssign" feature of Blackboard, a plagiarism prevention tool.
+So be sure you understand the appropriate use of sources (see below).
 Here are the instructions for submitting your paper:

 As is standard in all academic writing, the wording of your paper should be your own; it should not be copied or paraphrased even loosely from another source.
 If you are uncertain over the correct use of sources, see this Guide.